medavox/Skeleton-Bones/README.md

 <br/>

-**Bones** is highly customizable and provides you the freedom of creating concise skeletons that will fit your apps design seamlessly.
-Although the recommended way of using bones is to apply it and modify it using data-binding, it is possible to customize Bones by directly accessing its properties through an instance.
+**Bones** is highly customizable and provides you the freedom of creating concise skeletons that will fit your app designs seamlessly.
+Although the recommended way of using bones is to apply and modify it using data-binding, it is possible to customize Bones by directly accessing its properties through an instance.
 Bones can be customized by creating an instance of a **`SkeletonDrawable`** or **`BoneDrawable`** and directly applying the desired properties to it.
-The properties can be modified using both builder and property accessors patterns.
-It can also be use with data-binding.
+The properties can be modified using both builder and property accessor patterns.
+It can also be used with data-binding.

 <br/>

 ## Examples and demos

 Check out the demo branches in this project for demos.
-New demo-3 added which showcases skeleton drawables without data-binding
+New demo-3 added which showcases skeleton drawables without data-binding!

-## How can I use in my project?
+## How can I use it in my project?

 [![](https://jitpack.io/v/EudyContreras/Skeleton-Bones.svg)](https://jitpack.io/#EudyContreras/Skeleton-Bones)

 ### Step 1

-Add it in your root build.gradle at the end of repositories:
+Add it to your root build.gradle at the end of repositories:

 ``` gradle
 allprojects {